amit-rastogi/100DaysOfMLCode/README.md

 Day 13- Continued on The House Prices: Advanced Regression Techniques problem on Kaggle.
 Used  XGBoost and improved the model accuracy.
 Score - 0.13497.
 Rank-1826.
 Moved up 1065 spots on #kaggle.
 I'm not addicted.
 I can quit when I want.
 Day 14-Started on the Move 37 Course.
 Completed lesson on Bellman equation and Markov decision processes...that was something serious had to take notes to reinforce the learning 😃
 Day 15-Exploring spacy library @spacy_io for NLP in python.
 Liked its object oriented model as compared to NLTK and its syntactic dependency visualizer.
 Sample code uploaded in github.
+Day 16- Continuing with my NLP stuff studied about sentiment analysis using LSTM. http://colah.github.io/posts/2015-08-Understanding-LSTMs/ … is an excellent reference to understanding LSTM and RNN.
+Day 17 - Concept of ANNs, activation functions, gradient descent, stochastic gradient descent and backpropagation.
+Quick introduction to Keras for ANN implementation.
+Day 18 - Implemented an ANN model for regression problem using Keras.
+Code uploaded in github.
+Day 19 - Enrolled in http://deeplearning.ai  deep learning specialization course on @coursera.
+Completed Week 1 of 1st module.
+Really excited to be taking a course from @AndrewYNg
+Day 20 - Completed Week 2 of Neural Networks and Deep Learning course from http://deeplearning.ai Started with the Decentralized Applications course from http://theschool.ai  @sirajraval Created my first solidity contract on ethereum blockchain 🙂
+Day 21 - Started on 3rd week of Neural Networks and Deep Learning course from http://deeplearning.ai Also, continued studying on ethereum and smart contract coding using solidity.
+Day 22 - Completed 3rd week of Neural Networks and Deep Learning on coursera.
+Also, wrote a sample solidity smart contract and deployed on ethereum blockchain using Ganache. @sirajraval how about a #100DaysOfBlockchainCode 🤔🤔maybe less than 100 days?